 Student Welfare and Wellness

-The health and safety of pupils shall be a priority consideration in all Board decisions.
+District Wellness Policy per 7 CFR 201.31

+The Board shall develop and implement a district-wide “local school wellness policy” for all schools under its jurisdiction that participate in the National School Lunch Program and/or School Breakfast Program in compliance with 7 C.F.R.
+210.31.

+School Wellness Policy per KRS 160.345

+An individual school policy is also required by state regulations; however, it must align with District policy required by federal regulations and contained in Board Policy 09.2, if participating in a federal nutrition program.

 The Board is committed to providing school environments that promote and protect student health, well-being, and ability to learn by supporting healthy eating and physical activity.

 To this end, the Board supports school efforts to implement the following: